Muhthishimiscoding/FormValidatorPlus/readme.md

     }
 }
 /**
- * Well both of the field has different error if
+ * Well both of the field has different rules if
  * input2 is a valid email then input 2 would
  * not generate any error.
  */